TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 26/Acts 26.13.md

 ---

-at midday, O king, I saw on the way a light from heaven, above the brightness of the sun, shining round about me and them that journeyed with me.
+at noon, O king, I saw on the way a light from the sky, brighter than the sun, shining around me and those who traveled with me.